Butterflies of the Sierra Nevada

 Paul A. Opler is an internationally known entomologist and conservationist.
 He has authored more than 150 articles and 6 books including the Peterson Field Guide to Eastern Butterflies, Peterson Field Guide to Western Butterflies, Peterson First Guide to Butterflies and Moths, Butterflies East and West , a coloring and activity book on butterflies of National Parks and refuges, and videos about Butterfly Gardening and Butterflies for Beginners.
 Paul and his wife Evi bring a wealth of experience and knowledge, enthusiasm and artistry to each class.
 Their butterfly and moth images can also be seen at the Butterflies and Moths of North America website and the Children' Butterfly Site.

-The class will meet at 9:00 AM on Monday, but at 8:00 on the other days.
+The class will meet at 9:00 AM on Monday, but at 8:00 AM Tuesday through Friday.

 Supplies and Other Useful Items